-DAYANAN brings you “Public Relations for Government and Civil Society: A Crash Course for Professionals.”
-It will be held on September 4, 2019 (Wednesday) from 8:30 AM to 5:30 PM.
-Venue is at One Café and Events Place located at the 6th floor of One Corporate Centre Building, Julia Vargas Avenue corner Meralco Avenue, Ortigas Center, Pasig City.
+DAYANAN brings you “Public Relations for Business and Government: A Crash Course for Professionals.”
+It will be held on October 24, 2019 (Thursday) from 8:30 AM to 5:30 PM.
+Venue is at ExeQserve Training Center located at Unit 618, AIC Burgundy Empire Tower, ADB Ave. corner Sapphire Road, Ortigas Center, Pasig City.

-The whole-day seminar aims to equip members of your public information, marketing, and corporate communications departments with the knowledge and skills of an effective PR professional.
-It has a unique learning framework, one that emphasizes the challenges and opportunities of working in a government or civil society setting.
+The whole-day seminar aims to equip members of your corporate communications, marketing, and public information teams with the knowledge and skills of an effective PR professional.
+It has a unique learning framework, one that focuses on practical tips and tricks of the trade that can immediately applied to actual organizations.

 Specific topics to be discussed during the seminar include practical how-to’s on: